ekalosak/trace_genomics/README.md

 ### Model quality
 ![Image](https://raw.githubusercontent.com/ekalosak/trace_genomics/master/explanatory_quality_dt.png)

+The complexity parameter appears to stabilize after 5 factors are included.
+With more compute power, a deeper fit may provide a more extensive list of potentially important species.

+### Exracting factors from the model

 After fitting a decision tree to the yield-linked OTU abundances, the driving factor rankings are:
 1. Field Health